 The best way to help students gain new perspectives and build skills for the future is through experiential learning.

 The camp serves 80 local children for the two months of July and August.
-The camp is fully subscribed with a waiting list every year.
+Always fully subscribed, the program has a strong educational component to help prevent the "Summer Slide" in learning..

 Inspired by Jazz for Jennings, Jon Faddis’ workshops for our camp kids and his donation of a trumpet.
 We now have keyboards, two trumpets, two pianos, African drums and a set of standard drums. .